SofiaKouki/MIS_5_Predictive_Model_of_Human_Occupation_in_Southern_Levant/README.md

 ## Reproducibility

-The original published results can be replicated exactly using `MIS5_prediction_model_replicate.R` with the archived input data (see Data Availability).
 Key reproducibility notes:

 - Random seeds are fixed (`set.seed(123)`) for background sampling and permutation tests.
 - LOO-CV scoring applies the same [0, 1] clamping as the full model normalisation.
-- WhiteboxTools version should match: `whitebox::install_whitebox(version = "2.3.4")`.
+- WhiteboxTools version: 2.3.4 (`whitebox::install_whitebox(version = "2.3.4")`).
-- Full R environment is recorded in `renv.lock`.
-Restore with `renv::restore()`.
+- Package versions are listed in the Requirements table above.

 ---